Posted on the : 24th June 2011

-“Together with the rest of the area’s business community, we also fully support the concept of an Enterprise Zone able to maximise the opportunities on both sides of the river, including, of course, our Able Humber Port facility, which, with a river frontage of over two and a half miles and covering almost 2,000 acres, is the largest site available for port-related developments in the UK.”
+“Together with the rest of the area’s business community, we also fully support the concept of an Enterprise Zone able to maximise the opportunities on both sides of the river, including, of course, our Humber Ports facility, which, with a river frontage of over two and a half miles and covering almost 2,000 acres, is the largest site available for port-related developments in the UK.”

 “The planning processes for both elements of our plans are moving ahead steadily.
 In October last year North Lincolnshire Council’s Planning Committee backed the proposals for the logistics park…including extensive warehousing and external storage areas, offices, a business park and hotel…but because of the significance of the project—the area’s biggest-ever planning application—it had to go to the Secretary of State to decide whether or not he wished to intervene.”